roemvaar/cs_notes/docs/computer_systems/embedded/memory.md

 # Memory

-In this page we discuss memory, memory hierarchy, caching, and virtual memory in modern embedded systems.
+This page discusses memory, memory hierarchy, caching, and virtual memory in modern embedded systems.

 ## Cache

-Cache is the fastest and most expensive memory that you can have in your computer system.
+The cache is the fastest and most expensive memory that you can have in your computer system.
 The cache memory is inside the processor.

-Cache is a very limited amount of memory that you have in your system, hence you need to have a main memory.
+The cache is a very limited amount of memory in your system.
+Hence, you need to have a main memory.

 ![memory](../../../assets/img/memory.png)

-Cache is a small and fast memory to keep the working set of a program close to the computation.
+The cache is a small and fast memory that keeps the working set of a program close to the computation.

 Processors might have multiple levels of caches before you need to go find your data at main memory.